 Test Model Skills

-Software development test organization often mirrors the project’s code repository.
-However, this does not always work with machine learning workflows as code is not the only element, and behavior does not map so clearly to pieces of code.
+The software development tests often focus on the project’s code.
+However, this does not always work with ML workflows, as code is not the only element and behavior does not map so clearly to pieces of code.

 You can test these skills programmatically by checking for the above discussed model properties (i.e., invariance, directional expectation, minimum functionality).